Saint Peter Cemetery... providing a final resting place for loved ones in a local parish setting.

-A section was recently created at Saint Peter’s Cemetery for the burial of cremated remains, as well as the burial of remains of embryos and still-born babies.
-If you are holding on to the cremated remains of a loved one at home, please speak to me about having the urn buried.
+A section was created at Saint Peter’s Cemetery some years ago for the burial of cremated remains, as well as the burial of remains of embryos and still-born babies.
+Parishioners who are holding on to the cremated remains of a loved one at home, please speak to me about having the urn buried.
 Not only will it bring “closure” to the family, but also help the deceased loved one wait peacefully along with fellow Christians for the Day of His Coming.

 Please contact me or Mrs. Lisa Melillo, our Cemetery Administrator, with any questions about our cemetery.

 Pre-poured Foundation: $500.00